 Similar to tulips, the most toxic part of the iris is the bulb.
 However, if your dog happens to eat any part of an iris, they might become lethargic, vomit, and drool.

 Make sure to keep your pup safe this summer by keeping a close eye around any plants you don't know are pet-friendly.
-And while you’re at it grab a meal pouch to keep your pooch snacking on safe, natural food.

 Please note: At Portland Pet Food Company, we offer a variety of natural, healthy dog food toppings and natural, healthy dog treats, including gluten-free options.
 Our dog food toppings and treats are great for senior dogs and dogs who are picky eaters.
 Use our dog food subscription, and you’ll never have to worry about ordering!